Virginia Burglary Lawyer

 On the other hand, breaking and entering unarmed with the intent to commit a non-violent misdemeanor is a Class 6 felony (one to five years in prison, or a discretionary sentence of up to 12 months in jail, and/or a fine of up to $2,500).
 However if the suspect is armed, the charges get elevated right back to a Class 2 felony.
 See Section 18.2-92.

 If someone armed with a deadly weapon enters a bank at any time with the intent to steal anything, the individual is guilty of entering armed with intent to commit larceny.
 This is a Class 2 felony when found guilty, and the perpetrator will face 20 years to life in prison and a possible fine of up to $100,000.
 (Actual bank robbery constitutes a different offense entirely.)
-In addition, if a person is arrested in possession of any burglary tools, he or she can be charged with a Class 5 felony and face a penalty of one to 10 years in prison (or in the court’s discretion up to 12 months in jail) and/or a fine of up to $2,500.
+In addition, if a person in Northern Virginia is arrested in possession of any burglary tools, he or she can be charged with a Class 5 felony and face a penalty of one to 10 years in prison (or in the court’s discretion up to 12 months in jail) and/or a fine of up to $2,500.

 Common Law Burglary